fbukenya/fbukenya/affiliate.md

 Running servers, domain renewals, and writing time all cost something, though.
 So if you ever want to help keep the lights on, there are a few ways:

 - **Buy through affiliate links** — they give me a small percentage at no extra cost to you.
+Simply head to ["Stuff I use"](/stuffiuse)

 - **Donate via Ko-fi**: <script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support me on Ko-fi', '#72a4f2', 'H2H11MW5K5');kofiwidget2.draw();</script>